microsoft/PowerToys/doc/specs/FancyZoneEditorV2.md

 - Directly doing work for the actual zone interaction model
   - There will be work done to improve it within this work item
 - Improve OOBE for first-time user (will be addressed in #1285)
+  - This doesn't mean the experience won't be more straight forward

 We will discuss what currently is there for a knowledge base.